-The IRG works on CJK ideograph-related tasks under the supervision of WG2 (SC2 Resolution M13-05).
+The IRG works on CJK ideograph-related tasks under the supervision of WG2 (SC2 Resolution M17,08).
 The following is a list of current and completed IRG projects:

 - a.
 CJK Unified Ideograph Repertoire and its extensions

 - b.
 Kangxi Radicals and CJK Radical Supplements

 - c.
 Ideographic Description Characters

 - d.
 International Ideographs Core (IICore)

 - e.
 CJK Strokes

-- f.
-Old Hanzi

-Work on new IRG projects requires the approval of WG2 and preparation of documents for such approval is required before the IRG can officially launch these projects.
+Work on new IRG projects requires the approval of WG2 and preparation of relevant documents for such approval is required before the IRG can officially launch new projects.